 Repealing the sequester: Many of our defense programs have not adapted quickly enough or are not devoting resources to where they are needed most.
-I strongly oppose significant cuts to defense spending, which American generals and military leaders have said will jeopardize national security and put lives at risk.
-China has continued to strengthen its military and Russia’s meddling in Europe has reached new heights.
+I support increasing defense spending so our military has the resources to address national security challenges both now and in the future.
+China has continued to strengthen its military and Russia’s recent aggression has reached new heights.
 In this increasingly unstable world, it is clear that further reductions to national defense accounts are irresponsible.
 If left in place, sequestration will continue to cut our military to its smallest size since before WWII – all while we carry out missions in Afghanistan, Iraq, and in the Gulf and deter emerging threats like North Korea, Iran, and Syria.

 Supporting military families: As Co-Chair of the Military Mental Health Caucus and the Congressional Brain Injury Task Force, I have long-advocated for increased attention to the unacceptable number of troops and veterans with post-traumatic stress disorder, traumatic brain injury, depression, and other invisible wounds.
 Shortly after coming to Congress in 2008, I worked to pass a requirement for troops returning from deployment to receive face-to-face, confidential screenings with mental health professionals.
 Since then, through my work this year on the Appropriations Committee, I secured an increase in troop pay, a $300 million increase over 2016 for veterans’ mental health treatments, including $164 million in suicide prevention activities and $284 million for traumatic brain injury treatment.
 I have also led the charge in Congress to protect access to care for military families with children with autism by preventing DOD from enacting proposed cuts to TRICARE reimbursements to providers of Applied Behavior Analysis.
 Military families undergo enough stress as it is, and I will continue fighting against DOD proposals that compromise treatments for military children with special needs.